-Dances will be held after school.
-Parents need to pick up their children promptly when the dance ends.
-All students must be picked up immediately after the dance.
-Students not picked up within 30 minutes of the end of the dance will not be allowed to attend the next dance.
-It is the parent/guardian responsibility to provide transportation home after the dance.
-In order to attend the dance, students must be in attendance at school the day of the dance by 11:30 AM.
-Students who are in ISS/OSS the day of the dance will not be allowed to attend.
+Special activities may be held after school.
+Parents need to pick up their children promptly when the special activity ends.
+Students not picked up within 30 minutes of the end of the special activity will not be allowed to attend the next special activity.
+It is the parent/guardian responsibility to provide transportation home after the special activity.
+In order to attend the special activity, students must be in attendance at school the day of the special activity by 11:30 AM.
+Students who are in ISS/OSS the day of the special activity will not be allowed to attend.